Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 This extension requires the [Adobe Analytics for Media](https://experienceleague.adobe.com/docs/media-analytics/using/media-overview.html?lang=en) add-on SKU.
 To learn more, contact your Adobe Customer Success Manager.
 {% endhint %}

-## Configure Media Analytics extension in Data Collection UI
+## Configure Media Analytics extension in the Data Collection UI

-1. In Data Collection UI, select the **Extensions** tab.
+1. In the Data Collection UI, select the **Extensions** tab.
 2. On the **Catalog** tab, locate the **Adobe Media Analytics for Audio and Video** extension, and select **Install**.
 3. Type the extension settings.
 For more information, see [Configure Media Analytics Extension](./#configure-media-analytics-extension).
 4. Select **Save**.